A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 - Uneven tire wear, despite regular rotations, can be a sign of frame damage affecting alignment.

-- Difficulty in opening or closing doors smoothly may point to potential frame problems.
+- Difficulty opening or closing doors smoothly may point to potential frame problems.

 Why a Straight Frame Is Essential for Road Safety